-Estonia, Latvia and Lithuania are known as the Baltic States.
-This is a grouping based on geopolitical but not on linguistic similarity.
+Estonia, Latvia, and Lithuania are called the Baltic States, a grouping based on geopolitical rather than linguistic similarity.

-From a linguistics perspective, Lithuanian and Latvian are both Baltic languages, whereas Estonian is an Uralic language.
+From a linguistics perspective, Lithuanian and Latvian are both Baltic languages, whereas Estonian is a Uralic language.

 As Baltic languages, Lithuanian and Latvian are part of the Balto-Slavic language family and more generally part of the Indo-European language family (which includes the majority of languages spoken in Europe).

-As an Uralic language, Estonian is related to the Finnish language and distantly related to Hungarian, but it is not part of the Indo-European family of languages.
+As a Uralic language, Estonian is related to the Finnish language and distantly related to Hungarian, but it is not part of the Indo-European family of languages.

 Basically, Lithuanian and Latvian are similar languages.
 In contrast, Estonian is not similar to either Lithuanian or Latvian.
 This will become very clear as we compare some of their vocabulary in the table below.

-The high degree of lexical similarity between Lithuanian and Latvian, and the low degree of lexical similarity between both these languages and Estonian is apparent when comparing some of their vocabulary in the table below.
+The high degree of lexical similarity between Lithuanian and Latvian, and the low degree of lexical similarity between both these languages and Estonian becomes apparent when comparing some of their vocabulary words in the table below.

 Lithuanian and Latvian have many similar vocabulary words in common.
 Typically these pairs of similar words are inherited from their common ancestor language, Proto-Slavic, and may even come from their earlier ancestor language, Proto-Indo-European.

-For instance, the word “white” is “baltas” in Lithuanian and “balts” is Latvian.
+For instance, the word “white” is “baltas” in Lithuanian, and “balts” in Latvian.
 These words come from the Proto-Indo-European language, which explains why they are also somewhat similar to the Polish equivalent, “biały”, the Czech word “bílý” and even the French word “blanc”.

 In contrast, the Estonian word for “white”, which is “valge”, is related to the Finnish word “valkea” (white), but it is very different from the Lithuanian and Latvian terms because it does not originate from the Proto-Indo-European language.

 In contrast to Lithuanian and Latvian, Estonian is a genderless language.
-In particular gendered pronouns don't exist in Estonian while they do exist in Lithuanian and Latvian.
+In particular gendered pronouns don't exist in Estonian but they do exist in Lithuanian and Latvian.

 Estonian is not the only language in which gendered pronouns don’t exist.
 This is also the case for Finnish and Hungarian, which like Estonian belong to the family of Uralic languages.